Crenantious/RS-Bingo-Bot/README.md

 ```

-note: GuildId, PendingEvidenceChannelId, VerifiedEvidenceChannelId, RejectedEvidenceChannelId, LeaderboardChannelId are ulongs. so should not be wrapped as a string.
+Note: GuildId, PendingEvidenceChannelId, VerifiedEvidenceChannelId, RejectedEvidenceChannelId, LeaderboardChannelId are ulongs; these should not be wrapped as a string.

 This docker-compose.yml should not be in the repository, it should be saved elsewhere.